dzolotusky/coursera_getting_and_cleaning_data/readme.md

 This is a repository with code for the project for [Getting and Cleaning Data](https://www.coursera.org/course/getdata).

-The assignment is [here] (https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project).
+The assignment is [here](https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project).
 It was to read data from the ["Human Activity Recognition Using Smartphones" data set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), and create an R script taht does the following:
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set